 Clinical AI with EHR Integrations: SMART on FHIR Guide

-Glass brings clinical AI into supported EHR workflows using SMART on FHIR.
-We use authorized chart context to pull patient data into Glass so clinicians can draft notes, generate differentials, build assessment-and-plan output, and ask cited clinical questions in one workflow.
+Glass brings clinical AI into supported EHR workflows using authorized chart context.
+That lets clinicians draft notes, generate differentials, build assessment-and-plan output, and ask cited clinical questions in one workflow.

 The important framing is clinical AI with EHR integrations, not a generic "API integration."
 If you are embedding Glass into your own software product, start with /developer-api.
 If you are evaluating Glass inside an EHR workflow, this page is the right starting point.